fafiebig/faf-ipadmin/README.md

 # faf-ipadmin

-Wordpress Plugin to restrict IPs access to Admin Site.
+Wordpress Plugin to restrict IPs to grand access to WP Admin Site.

 # Installation

 * Unzip and upload the plugin to the **/wp-content/plugins/** directory
 * Activate the plugin in WordPress
-* Got to plugins page and use the optimization.
+* Go to plugins page and set your settings.

 # If you kill yourself